Sustaining A Life Well Travelled

 With passenger traffic set to soar in and out of China, the intent of the rebrand was for Cathay Pacific to leverage the Dragonair brand as well as lend to it the strength of the Cathay name.
 According to a forecast by Credit Lyonnais Securities Asia (CLSA), by 2020 it’s expected that 200 million Chinese will be flying out of China each year (vs 51.6 million in 2016 according to CAAC) with an estimated 130 million people flying into China from around the world.
 With such a burgeoning mainland China market the logic behind the name change seems sound.

 But migrating to Cathay Dragon is a transition that appears not to have been well understood by the customer base.
 What is the purpose of this realignment?
 Does it signify a commitment to service standards of Cathay Pacific?
 As both brands are positioned as premium airlines, is Cathay Dragon actually Cathay Pacific but ‘now available in red’?

 In the face of cut-throat competition and increasing challenges of maintaining a premium positioning what are the opportunities for Cathay Pacific and Cathay Dragon (collectively and colloquially known as ‘Cathay’)?

 One area of strength is in Cathay’s sustainability story.
 For example, Cathay Pacific has been advancing its biofuels program and is among the world’s first airlines to adopt fuels made from landfill rubbish.
-Through using a half-mix of biofuel and conventional fuel Cathay Pacific pledges to cut emissions by as much as 80 per cent on routes to the US by 2019.
+Biofuels have the potential to reduce emissions by as much as 80 per cent when compared to conventional fossil-based fuels.
 More details on this and other initiatives can be found in Cathay’s online sustainability report.